rach/rach.github.io/_posts/2015-07-09-keep-your-gems-and-npms-inside-your-virtualenv.md

 Today, when building web application it becomes necessary to embracce multiple technologies to use the best tool for the task.
 Eg: Node for the assets pipeline.

-If you are using Python then you are probably used to work with [virtualenv](virtualenv).
+If you are using Python then you are probably used to work with [virtualenv][virtualenv].
 When working with virtualenv then the last thing that you want is installing dependencies globaly and you want to contain them per project.

 Taming your gems and npms to force them of existing only in your virtualen is very straightforward as `gem` and `npm` support environment variable to tell them where to find things.

 To do so, copy the lines below at the end of the ‘activate’ script of the virtualenv.
-If you are using [virtualenvwrapper](virtualenvwrapper) then you copy it inside the ‘postactivate’ script.
+If you are using [virtualenvwrapper][virtualenvwrapper] then you copy it inside the ‘postactivate’ script.

 {% highlight sh %}